viptampa/ha-mikrotik/README.md

 Design Notes:
  There will be a primary router and secondary router.
- - ISP1 will use DHCP.
+ - ISP1 will use DHCP.  (your modem will need to have 2 active ports or will need to feed into a switch to split into the routers)
- - ISP2 will assume it is DHCP as well.
+ - ISP2 will assume it is DHCP as well. (same as above)
  - HA Link use an APIPA (Automatic Private IP Addressing).
 R1 ether3 - 169.254.0.1/30 - R2 ether3 - 169.254.0.2/30.
 This is an unrouted network and should work fine.
  - I use ether4 to connect to my pc on the R1, so which ever network you want to use on this.
 For this example I'll use 192.168.199.1/24 for this interface.
  - Emergency network will be 192.168.89.1/24.